vanyadelova/personal-site/app/data/about.md

 #### Fun Facts

-- I have a list of thousands of ideas, like creating matching bow ties for cats and humans.
+- I have a list of thousands of ideas, like creating matching bow ties for dogs and humans.
 - I almost always have a sketchbook with me.
 - I can't locate every country on a map.
 - I added this page because so many people complained that my site was just a [resume](https://vanyadelova.github.io/).